-Duties and rights of Parliament
+Duties and rights

 The Constitution also attributes a set of specific rights to the States General, so as to enable them to execute their tasks properly: